 Our policy on adding toolboxes: A department, or group of departments, must come up with the initial purchase amount.
 If that happens, the Matlab consortium will pick up the renewal costs for subsequent years and spread the cost among the entire group of subscribers.

-The UCSD Matlab network concurrent license program covers workstation versions of the software running on UNIX (Solaris, Mac OS X, Linux etc), and Windows systems, including MATLAB, SIMULINK and the toolboxes listed at this link (select Matlab from the dropdown):
+The UC San Diego MATLAB network concurrent license program covers workstation versions of the software running on UNIX (Solaris, Mac OS X, Linux etc), and Windows systems, including MATLAB, SIMULINK and the toolboxes listed at this link (select MATLAB from the dropdown):

 The per-seat rates for buy-in vary by both the number of seats and types of products purchased, e.g. as of 3/2010: